reactive-systems/Syntroids/README.md

 - `make strix/<filename>.hs` generates corresponding Clash code, plus the above if not already synthesized
 - `make <filename>.bosy` synthsizes the specification `<filename>.tsl` using bosy
 - `make bosy/<filename>.hs` generates corresponding Clash code, plus the above if not already synthesized

+After acquiring a `.hs` file for every specification, copy them to the [clash](src/clash) folder.
+You can then compile the game to Verilog code using a simple `make`.